Kim and Moon to meet at military demarcation line before summit - Journal du Cameroun

 After they sign an agreement a joint statement will be issued.

-“We are thinking it could be called the ‘Panmunjom Declaration’,” Im said.
+“We are thinking it could be called the ‘Panmunjom Declaration’,” Im added.

 A banquet and farewell ceremony will follow in the evening before Kim returns to the North.

-Pyongyang’s delegation will include Kim’s sister Kim Yo Jong, one of his closest advisers, who attended the Winter Olympics in the South in February as his envoy, Im said.
+Pyongyang’s delegation will include Kim’s sister Kim Yo Jong, one of his closest advisers, who attended the Winter Olympics in the South in February as his envoy.

 The North’s ceremonial head of state Kim Yong Nam, who accompanied Yo Jong to the Games, will also be part of the group, as will its foreign and defence ministers.